davi1985/davi1985/README.md

 ### Hi there 👋, I am Davi Silva
-I've ben an security guard for 10 years and I'm 35 years old.
+I've been an security guard for 10 years and I'm 35 years old.
 This year I will finished my degree in System Analysis and Development.
 My focus is on front end development - HTML, CSS and JS (React).

 ### What I'm focusing on  🧑‍💻⚡️